 “I put everything possible on my PNC points® Visa® credit card and pay the bill off in full each month,” explains Woodard.
 “Using one card and paying it off simplifies expense tracking and builds rewards points.”

-However, this strategy only works if you pay the bill in full each month.
+But this strategy only works if you pay the bill in full each month.
 Also, it’s important to understand the rewards structure on your card and how it compares to the fees you may incur.
 Are you making a profit by using a credit card or are you losing money?

 How to pay the IRS with a credit card and get the lowest fee possible